GiorgiEz/apartment-analytics/README.md

 ## Overview

-This project is a Real Estate Listing Tracker that scrapes property data from [MyHome.ge](https://www.myhome.ge/), [Livo.ge](https://livo.ge/) and [Home.ss.ge](https://home.ss.ge/ka/udzravi-qoneba/), processes and stores the data, and generates visual analytics presented in a web dashboard.
+This project is an Apartment Listing Tracker that scrapes property data from [MyHome.ge](https://www.myhome.ge/), [Livo.ge](https://livo.ge/) and [Home.ss.ge](https://home.ss.ge/ka/udzravi-qoneba/), processes and stores the data, and generates visual analytics presented in a web dashboard.
 It enables ongoing monitoring of real estate trends and prices across different cities and districts in Georgia.

 ## Features